adonisjs/v5-docs/content/guides/validator/introduction.md

 summary: Introduction for the AdonisJS schema-based validator
 ---

 AdonisJS has first-class support for **parsing** and **validating** the request body, and there is no need to install any 3rd party packages for the same.
-Instead, define the validation schema and validate the request body against it.
+Just define the validation schema and validate the request body against it.

 ```ts
 import Route from '@ioc:Adonis/Core/Route'